nicklockwood/layout/README.md

 Option 3 can be used to load a layout from an arbitrary URL, which can be either a local file or remotely-hosted.
 This is useful if you need to develop directly on a device, because you can host the layout file on your Mac and then connect to it from the device to allow reloading of changes without recompiling the app.
 It's also potentially useful in production for hosting layouts in some kind of CMS system.

 **Note:** The `loadLayout(withContentsOfURL:)` method offers limited control over caching, etc. so if you intend to host your layout files remotely, it may be better to download the XML to a local cache location first and then load it from there.

+## Editor Support

+You can edit Layout XML files directly in Xcode, but you will probably miss having autocomplete for view properties.
+There is currently no way to provide autocomplete support in Xcode, however Layout does now include support for the popular [Sublime Text](https://www.sublimetext.com) editor.

+To install Layout autocompletion in Sublime Text:

+1. Go to `Settings > Browse Packages…`, which will open the Packages directory in the Finder
+2. Copy the `layout.sublime-completions` file from the Layout repository into `Packages/User`

+Autocomplete for standard UIKit views and properties will now be available for xml files edited in Sublime Text.

+There is currently no way to automatically generate autocomplete suggestions for custom views or properties, though you could manually add these to `layout.sublime-completions` file if you want.

+We hope to add support for other editors in future.
+If you are interested in contributing to this effort, please [create an issue on Github](https://github.com/schibsted/layout/issues) to discuss it.

 ## Live Reloading